-The grid patterns of this area, which offered new opportunities for manufacturers to develop integrated complexes, began to be outgrown by the largest steel manufacturers by the mid 19th century.
+The grid patterns of this area, which offered new opportunities for manufacturers to develop large scale integrated complexes, began to be outgrown by the largest steel manufacturers by the mid 19th century.
 Thomas Firth (whose Portobello Works opened near West Street in 1842) and John Brown's first Atlas Works (opened in 1846 on Furnival Street) had both moved to the Lower Don Valley by 1852 (Belford 2003).
 Not only did the Lower Don floodplain offer large open spaces over which large new complexes could be laid out, but the newly constructed Manchester, Sheffield and Lincolnshire Railway provided a means to transport increasingly large products to their markets.

-The light trades continued here into the 20th century by increasing the production of specialist precision instruments in the face of ever cheaper imports of cutlery from labour markets less resistant to mechanisation than Sheffield's.
-Walton, writing in 1968, noted a recent revolution in the industry, "already the traditional ways of apportioning work have been altered, and it has been found that machines of the right kind can, after all, produce first-class cutlery" (Walton 1984, 268).
+The light trades seem to have continued into the 20th century by increasing the production of specialist precision instruments in the face of ever cheaper imports of cutlery from labour markets less resistant to mechanisation than Sheffield's.
+Walton, writing in 1968, noted a recent revolution in the industry,

+"already the traditional ways of apportioning work have been altered, and it has been found that machines of the right kind can, after all, produce first-class cutlery" (Walton 1984, 268).

-These changes in the working conditions of the light trades appear to have been accompanied by the first major clearances of older courtyard works, workers housing and tenement factories.
+These changes in the working conditions of the light trades appear to have been accompanied in the early landscape by the first major clearances of older courtyard works, workers housing areas and tenement factories.
 Walton remarked on the "clearance of whole streets" (ibid), leading to major reductions in the spaces available for rent to independent craftsmen.
-Following World War II, there was considerable investment in this zone, which now contains significant quantities of post-war industrial buildings.
-These were constructed following the City Council's reorganisation of land use through the application of planning policies intended to concentrate light industrial activity into certain areas of the city (Sheffield City Council 1945, 28-29).

-Many new cutlery factories can be seen marked on the 1950s Ordnance Survey mapping.
+Following World War II, there was considerable investment in this area with many new cutlery factories marked on 1950s 1:1250 mapping.
 These works reflect the introduction to the industry of new working practices based on production lines and mechanisation.
-The old courtyards are no longer present, instead a wide single storey space is generally provided, with lightweight prefabricated roofing, under which a range of machinery could be accommodated, lit by electric and natural light.
-By the appendix to the fifth edition of Walton's book, written in 1984, the failure of these changes to protect the skills and workforce of the light trades is painfully apparent with a fall in the workforce quoted as being from "25,000 to somewhere between 2,000 and 4,000" a level which recent estimates suggest has remained stable (Symonds et al 2002, 108).
+The old courtyards are no longer present, instead a wide single storey space is generally provided, under which a range of machinery could be accommodated, lit by natural and electric light from lightweight prefabricated roofing.
+By the appendix to the fifth edition of Walton's book, written in 1984, the failure of these changes to protect the skills and workforce of the light trades is painfully apparent with a fall in the workforce quoted as being from "25,000 to somewhere between 2,000 and 4,000" a level which recent figures suggest (Symonds et al 2002, 108) has remained reasonably stable.